If you’re looking for a helpful packing list for Belize, you’ve come to the right place! Read on to see what to pack for a trip to Belize.

 While the tropical climate may tempt you to fill your suitcase with shorts, dresses, t-shirts, and tank tops, your packing list for Belize should also include at least one pair of lightweight long pants.
 Not only are they helpful for your plane ride, which can get chilly, but they’re great at protecting you from mosquitoes and other insects while you’re out and about.
-I have a pair of hiking pants from prAna that I love and wore on all our jungle excursions.
+I have a pair of hiking pants from prAna that I love and wore on all our jungle excursions, and I was recently gifted an awesome pair of TREKR pants from KÜHL that would be fantastic as well.
 Some lightweight long-sleeved shirts are also a good idea for the same reasons.

 One of the best decisions I made before our trip was purchasing a pair of KEEN Sandals.
 They were perfect for my Belizean explorations: sturdy, comfortable, breathable, amphibious, and backpacker chic!

 You will need a swimming suit to take advantage of many of the country’s best offerings, whether that means sunning yourself on paradisiacal beaches, snorkeling the incredible Belize Barrier Reef, or tubing through ancient Mayan caves.
 You won’t want to leave Belize without spending some time in the water!